 The C&TH Guide to Creating Your Own Home Bar

 With no end to lockdown currently in sight, it’s wise to remember that, tempting though brooding and refreshing live news updates may be, it’s not an activity likely to bring you any peace.
 But there’s upsides to self-isolation too: it makes for the perfect excuse to mix up a quarantini (sans Vitamin C powder, please) and spread good cheer – all from the sterile comfort of your living room.
-Here’s our guide for setting up a stylish home bar, taking you through these troubling times to sunnier days ahead…
+Here’s our guide to setting up a stylish home bar, taking you through these troubling times to sunnier days ahead…

 Finding the right home for your burgeoning bar is key, whether you want it easily accessible or tucked away.
 More living space means more freedom: why not invest in a sleek new credenza that doubles as a drinks cupboard?
 Or else, browse antique shops, fairs and second-hand websites for a chic bar cart or trolley.
 If you’re pushed for space, a mirrored tray (the more tarnished, the better) on a sideboard or similar flat surface works like a charm.